Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/LidarProcessing.rst

    Figure 5.
 Ground.dtm.

-As you can see there are a variety of settings to make in **Grid Surface Create**.
+As you can see there are a variety of settings to configure in **Grid Surface Create**.
 To see what they all do, you can study FUSION Manual.
 To create a geoTIFF grid from your **.dtm** file we will use a FUSION algorithm outside of QGIS.
-This method is important to be familiarized with when you later on want to use FUSION for other purposes such as creating automated scripts etc. Therefore, it is very useful to learn how to make use of the FUSION algorithms from the Windows Command Prompt.
+This method is important to be familiar with when you want to use FUSION for other purposes, such as creating automated scripts etc, later on.
+Therefore, it is very useful to learn how to make use of the FUSION algorithms from the Windows Command Prompt.

-Go to the Start menu in Windows and open the **command prompt** (you can search for **cmd** if you cannot find it).
-For those of you who are beginners in dos syntax you only need one command for this exercise (**cd**).
+Go to the Start menu in Windows and open the *Command Prompt* (you can search for *cmd* if you cannot find it).
+For those of you who are beginners in dos syntax you only need one command for this exercise (*cd*).
 This command allows you to move between folders.
-Typing **cd..** you can move backwards in the folder structure.
-When you are at the system root, type **cd C:\\FUSION**.
-To see what's in the folder, you can write the **dir** (Figure 6).
+Typing *cd..* you can move backwards in the folder structure.
+When you are at the system root, type *cd C:\\FUSION*.
+To see what's in the folder, you can write the *dir* (Figure 6).

 .. figure:: /images/Lidar6.jpg
    :alt:  none